MatheusFerraro/stopwatch/README.md

-This is a mini project that I build its a simple stopwatch just to pratice some fundamentals
+This is a mini project that I built it's a simple stopwatch just to practice some fundamentals